An Orthogonal Learner for Individualized Outcomes in Markov Decision Processes: Introduction

 In this paper, we study the problem of estimating $Q$-functions in MDPs from observation data through the theoretical lens of causal inference.
 In particular, we \textit{develop a theoretical foundation} based on statistical orthogonality theory \citep{Foster.1252019}, which offers a novel perspective on this task (see Figure~\ref{fig:contributions}).
 For this, we first derive identifiability results and show that several of the existing baselines correspond to na{\"i}ve plug-in learners, which are known to be biased.
 As a remedy, we next derive the efficient influence function of the training loss and use it to construct a debiased second-stage loss that is Neyman-orthogonal.

 As a result, we obtain a novel meta-learner for this task, which we call \textbf{\method}.
-Our \method enjoys several favorable theoretical properties: (1)~it is \textit{doubly robust}, which enables valid inference even under model misspecification; (2)~it is \textit{Neyman-orthogonal}, which makes it insensitive to first-order estimation errors in the nuisance functions; and (3)~it achieves \textit{quasi-oracle efficiency}, meaning it attains the same asymptotic performance as if the ground-truth nuisance functions were known.
-Our \method is applicable to settings with both discrete and continuous state spaces.
-Moreover, our \method is flexible and can be used together with arbitrary machine learning models such as neural networks.
+The \method enjoys several favorable theoretical properties: (1)~it is \textit{doubly robust}, which enables valid inference even under model misspecification; (2)~it is \textit{Neyman-orthogonal}, which makes it insensitive to first-order estimation errors in the nuisance functions; and (3)~it achieves \textit{quasi-oracle efficiency}, meaning it attains the same asymptotic performance as if the ground-truth nuisance functions were known.
+The \method is applicable to settings with both discrete and continuous state spaces.
+Moreover, the \method is flexible and can be used together with arbitrary machine learning models such as neural networks.

-Our \textbf{contributions} are three-fold:\footnote{ \mbox{Code is available at \url{https://github.com/EmilJavurek/Orthogonal-Q-in-MDPs}}} \begin{itemize} \item \textbf{\textit{New theoretical contributions.}} We provide a theoretical framework of causal inference to $Q$-function estimation in MDPs.
+Our \textbf{contributions} are three-fold:\footnote{ \mbox{Code is available at \url{https://github.com/EmilJavurek/Orthogonal-Q-in-MDPs}}.} \begin{itemize} \item \textbf{\textit{New theoretical contributions.}} We provide a theoretical framework of causal inference to $Q$-function estimation in MDPs.
 While causal inference has long been used to address statistical challenges in treatment effect estimation from observational data, we extend these ideas to formalize -- and solve -- the challenges of estimating $Q$-functions from observational data.
 In this setting, interventions induce a distributional shift between behavior and evaluation policies; although inverse propensity weighting (IPW) can address this, IPW suffers from exponentially decaying overlap in sequential settings (i.e., the \textit{curse of horizon}), leading to instability from division by near-zero probabilities and making consistent estimation of potential outcomes impossible.
 By leveraging statistical orthogonality theory, we derive a novel meta-learner for \textit{valid inference with favorable statistical properties}.